 How to Keep Costs Down and Not Throw in the Kitchen Sink

-This is one of the most asked questions about travel.
-How can I afford it?
+This is 1 of the most asked questions about keeping my costs down on travel: How can I afford it?

 I say, travel doesn’t have to be expensive, but it does depend on how you define travel and where.